R0NAM1/zemond/SETUP.md

 7. We now need to build the base Docker Container that will host the camera, this can be done by running 'docker build . --tag zemond/cameramain:v1.0'

+8. We also need to use a STUN server for client connectivity, APT has a coturn package you can use, whichever way you decide to implement a STUN server or a TURN server, you need to set it in two places: app.py and webrtc-client.js
+In both search for the string 'nvr.internal.my.domain' and set it to your specific STUN server.

 # TODO